Arijit9t7/Freedom-Frameworks_025-/README.md

 - Website also have mens page wher mens can search on differentnt product and do shooping .
 - All the product are shown with the help carausel in unique the eye catching Mannner .

+# Kids
+-Category can be sort according to men , women , kids in kids page .
+-If user wnat to do shopping with the hepl of sorting can do that thing also .